-Playa 1 is approximately 32 hectares (79.3 acres) in size and may receive treated wastewater effluent and storm water runoff from several small drainages.
+Playa 1 is approximately 32 hectares (ha) (79.3 acres [ac]) in size and may receive treated wastewater effluent and storm water runoff from several small drainages.
 One of the drainages to the playa is associated with Plant operations (permitted Industrial Wastewater Outfall 001).
 The other drainages receive only storm water runoff from agricultural and operational areas.
 There are three drainages along the southern perimeter of Playa 1.
 All three include storm water from both agricultural and operational areas.
 Storm Water Outfalls 01 and 02 are located upstream in one of these drainages, which originates from some of the operational areas of Zone 12 North.
 The western edge of Playa 1 receives storm water runoff from the Zone 4 area.
 Two additional drainages transport storm water runoff from agricultural areas that are north of the playa.
-In 2017, playa monitoring was conducted in Playa 1 and both Storm Water Outfalls 01 and 02.
+In 2018, playa monitoring was conducted at Playa 1 and both Storm Water Outfalls 01 and 02.

-Technicians collected water in Playa 1 during the third quarter of 2017 (Figure 9.4).
-Metals analyses were all consistent with historic levels found at the playa; all were below the IWQPs.
-VOCs, and SVOCs were below their respective MDLs.
-Isotopic radiological analyses for uranium was below the DCGs for ingested water.
+Technicians collected water samples from Playa 1 during the first and fourth quarters of 2018.
+Metal analyses were all consistent with historic levels found at the playa; all were below the IWQPs.
+All Volatile Organic Compounds (VOCs) and Semi-Volatile Organic Compounds (SVOCs) were below their respective Maximum Contaminant Levels (MCLs).
+Isotopic radiological analyses for uranium were below the Derived Concentration Standards (DCSs) for ingested water.
+Tritium was also below the DCS for ingested water and the more conservative MCL for drinking water standards.
 Explosives were detected in trace amounts.
 Both explosives (HMX and RDX) have been detected at these levels historically at Playa 1 and are legacy contaminants from operations conducted years ago.